Manchin’s big energy deal draws pushback from many Dems

 Finally, he wants to require all relevant agencies to take the steps necessary to permit the construction and operation of the Mountain Valley Pipeline, a 303-mile (487-kilometer) pipeline, which is mostly finished and would transport natural gas across West Virginia and Virginia.

-The proposed route crosses more than 1,100 streams, and will disturb 6951 acres (2813 hectares) of land, including 4168 acres (1686.7 hectares) that have the potential for severe water erosion.
-When fully complete, the pipeline will deliver up to 2 cubic feet (0.06 cubic meters) of natural gas per day to markets in the mid-Atlantic and Southeast.
+The proposed route crosses more than 1,100 streams and will disturb 6,951 acres (2,813 hectares) of land, including 4,168 acres (1,687 hectares) that have the potential for severe water erosion.
+When fully complete, the pipeline will deliver up to 2 billion cubic feet (56 million cubic meters) of natural gas per day to markets in the mid-Atlantic and Southeast.

 Legal battles have delayed completion by nearly four years and doubled the pipeline’s cost, now estimated at $6.6 billion.
 Manchin also wants to give the federal appeals court in Washington jurisdiction over any further litigation regarding the project.

-Note: This story has been corrected to show the pipeline will deliver 2 billion cubic feet, not 2 cubic feet, of natural gas per day.